top of page

 A village street with a "Hale Village" sign, houses, and a person walking.
 Bright, sunny day with green trees and a clear blue sky.

 Ashley Road on a Saturday morning.
 The restaurants on the village green.
 The schools that parents move postcodes to reach.
-The tree lined roads of substantial detached homes set behind mature hedges and recently resurfaced driveways.
-Hale is one of those places where the standard of living is genuinely high, where people take pride in where they live, and where that pride extends very naturally to how their homes look and feel.
+The tree-lined roads of substantial detached homes behind mature hedging and recently resurfaced driveways.
+The particular quiet of the streets between the village centre and Hale Barns where the plots get larger and the distance between houses grows.
+Hale is one of those places where the quality of the residential environment is genuinely high, where people take real pride in where they live, and where that pride extends very naturally to how their homes look and feel every day.

 Hale has a high standard.
 Hada Interiors is comfortable working at it.